 Some of the most popular Bronx neighborhoods include:

-• Riverdale: With a mixture of large, eye-catching mansions and affordable apartment complexes, Riverdale in a suburban-esque, highly sought-after spot for city residents.
+- Riverdale: With a mixture of large, eye-catching mansions and affordable apartment complexes, Riverdale is a suburban-esque, highly sought-after spot for city residents.
 Tree-lined streets and rolling hills speak of a historic luxury the area still holds onto today.

-• Mott Haven: If you’re seeking affordable rent, riverside views and a neighborhood with an up-and-coming vibe, Mott Haven is a new popular choice.
-A mix of historic architecture and new developments, this a great choice for commuters looking for a waterfront spot.
+- Mott Haven: If you’re seeking affordable rent, riverside views, and a neighborhood with an up-and-coming vibe, Mott Haven is a new popular choice.
+A mix of historic architecture and new developments, this is a great choice for commuters looking for a waterfront spot.

 Weather in the Bronx

 Similar to its neighboring Northeast coastal cities, The Bronx sees its share of hot, humid summers and snowy winters.
-The beauty of the transitional seasons are famously beautiful throughout NYC and with its density of greenery in certain neighborhoods compared to Manhattan, there are plenty of outdoor opportunities for enjoying year-round Bronx weather in the park or by the river.
+The beauty of the transitional seasons is famously beautiful throughout NYC, and with its density of greenery in certain neighborhoods compared to Manhattan, there are plenty of outdoor opportunities for enjoying year-round Bronx weather in the park or by the river.

 A Borough of Culture

 Looking for an afternoon in The Bronx with the kids?
-Head over to the famous Bronx Zoo to catch a penguin feeding, a meet-and-greet with a cheetah or for a full-tour as you zip around the park on a cart with an expert guide.
+Head over to the famous Bronx Zoo to catch a penguin feeding, a meet-and-greet a cheetah, or for a full tour as you zip around the park on a cart with an expert guide.

 Working in The Bronx